People often come to me when traditional talk therapy hasn’t worked for them.

 - Wanting to leave or end a relationship;

 - Workplace issues e.g. bullying.

-I have several different types of therapy tools in my toolkit.
-I pick and choose what tool to use depending on your preferences and what’s happening in your session.
+I have several different types of therapy tools in my toolkit and use them interchangeably depending on your preferences and what’s happening in your session.
 You don’t need to choose which one we’ll use, but below you’ll find some information about each.
 If you prefer you can book a complimentary call with me where I can suggest which techniques I would recommend specifically for you.

 Body psychotherapy integrates talk therapy with movement, breathing, and mindfulness to help restore your mental and emotional wellbeing.
 It is a whole-body approach to feeling better.
 This blend of talk therapy and body-orientated therapy promotes deep healing for anxiety, depression, trauma, grief, relationship issues, and more.